hellerve/blog/wip/Congratulations!_You’re_Being_Audited.md

 auditor has to watch out and think through another class of bugs when memory management comes into play.
 Of course there’s also the garbage collector, but that’s mostly a problem for the perfomance people.

+<span id="3">3.</span> Documentation is crucial especially when, during the
+initial development of an application, someone is writing a partial implementation of a particular component and then forgets to document that.
+If it isn’t even marked with a searchable marker—such as `TODO` or `FIXME`—, I consider this a bug.
+This marker should be fairly uniform.
+Of course it’s best to write a ticket detailing the missing functionality, but beggars can’t be choosers.

+<span id="4">4.</span> Arguably, defining “worse” and “better” themselves is
+a sisyphean task, as requirements change and there is never just one dimension.
+Is an unmaintainable and opaque piece of code that speeds up my application by an order of magnitude “worth it”?
+Is a pristine, concise, and proven solution to a problem if it means that the end user has to wait 15 seconds for a report to be generated, when we could generate it instantly if we didn’t care about race conditions?
+Such are the trade-offs we make, and we have to live with them.
+As always, documentation can at least codify intent, and enable you to tell future maintainers “I thought long and hard about these things, and this is the best I could come up with because of this or that condition”.
+It will stop them from cursing you and your kin to the seventh generation because they have to stare at your code in fear and trembling instead of getting the job done.